ashepherd/film-journal/_drafts/xmas/2023/dec02-favorite-classic.md

 ## The Gist

 I <s>hated</s> hate movies about producing singing and dnacing acts.
 I came to White Christmas only recently, and.....I still hate movies about singing and dancing.
 But this one has heart.
-A down on his luck General from WWI is loved on by his former soldiers giving their time and talents to show him how much is loved and appreciated.
-I watch this movie every year for the General, and to hear Rosemary Clooney sing "Love, You Didn't Do Right By Me".
+A down-on-his-luck Army General is loved on by his former soldiers giving their time and talents to show him how much is loved and appreciated.
+I watch this movie every year for

+1. the General, and
+2. to hear Rosemary Clooney sing "<a href="#the-slow-ride-award-for-best-needle-drop">Love, You Didn't Do Right By Me</a>".

 <div style="text-align: center">
   {% include image.html id="general" style="max-height: 168px" %}